 Review and shoot footage for the Final Project

 This is our 'final project' week.
 As mentioned, you will probably not be able to complete your final project in the hour time we have.
-You can have your magazine be print or online.
+(Second session will not have a final project.)